hooklift/oauth2/README.md

 in order to minimize risk of CSRF attacks.

 ## How to use
-1. This library was designed as a regular HTTP handler.
-An example about how to use in general terms is below:
+This library was designed as a regular Go's HTTP handler.
+An example about how to use, in general terms, is below:

 ```go
 package oauth2